 And before I finish up, let me just say that above I mentioned how the Wave isn’t the only type of popular hike that has alternatives.
 Here are at least 2 other popular hiking destinations (hard to reach or expensive) that also have them too:

 1) Antelope Canyon.
 Another super popular, crowded (and expensive) hike.
-Guess what?
+But guess what’s similar to that spot as the Wave hike?
+It also has many alternatives (that are even better).
 Here’s a list of Antelope Canyon alternatives.

 2) Another popular one is the Narrows hike that’s in Zion National Park.
 You don’t need a permit for that but it is often crowded, but just like with the Wave and Antelope Canyon, you can find a lot of Narrow hike alternatives here too.